Ogilvie Transportation Center: The 1911 station

 The Chicago and North Western Railway built the Chicago and North Western Terminal in 1911 to replace its Wells Street Station across the North Branch of the Chicago River.
 The new station, in the Renaissance Revival style, was designed by Frost and Granger, also the architects for the 1903 LaSalle Street Station.

 The Tyler & Hippach Mirror Company Factory was moved 168 feet east and 52 feet south to make room for the station's construction.
 At the time, this was the largest building ever moved.

-The station's 16 tracks were elevated above street level and "reached by six approach tracks and sheltered under an 894-foot-long [272 meter] Bush train shed."
+The station's 16 tracks were elevated above street level and "reached by six approach tracks and sheltered under an 894-foot-long (272 m) Bush train shed."
 The upper level of the head house housed a concourse and other facilities for intercity passengers, including "dressing rooms, baths, nurses and matrons rooms, and a doctor's office".
-The centerpiece of the upper level was a stately waiting room, measuring 201 by 202 feet (34 by 62 meters), and rising 84 feet (approx. 26 meters) to its barrel vaulted ceiling.
+The centerpiece of the upper level was a stately waiting room, measuring 201 by 202 feet (61 by 62 m), and rising 84 feet (26 m) to its barrel vaulted ceiling.
 In addition to the main concourse on the upper level, there was a street-level concourse for commuters.

 During the heyday of rail travel, the Chicago and North Western Terminal was home to the C&NW's trains to Milwaukee, Minneapolis-St Paul, Madison and other cities of the upper Midwest, including the railroad's premier 400 series of trains.
 Until October 30, 1955, it was also the Chicago terminus of the trains the Union Pacific ran in conjunction with the C&NW, including the Overland Limited and the famed City trains (City of San Francisco, City of Los Angeles, Portland Rose) (operations of all Union Pacific intercity passenger trains would be turned over to the C&NW's rival, the Milwaukee Road).
 Other less famous trains such as the Corn King Special (Omaha), Viking (Milwaukee, Green Bay, and Minneapolis/St Paul), and Columbine (Denver).
 In 1939, there were 38 inter-city departures each business day.